- Natalie Fedors: Manager, Strategy & Operations

 Craig is Chief Financial Officer.
 He joined NFF after serving as a project based consultant to the nascent Capital Partners business for over a year.
 The core of his work is attracting essential patient capital to high potential nonprofits, improving the allocation of capital within the sector.
 Craig comes to NFF with a long history of solving the dilemmas of growth in diverse environments.
 He has been a consultant to for-profit industry leaders, both with Bain & Company and independently, advising on a variety of strategic, operational, and organizational issues.
 In seven years as a principal in Datagraph Systems, Inc. he has taken a small business delivering performance management tools literally from the basement to international success.
 Twice an alumnus of the University of North Carolina at Chapel Hill, he has earned both a B.A. in Economics and an MBA from the Kenan-Flagler Business School.

-Claude Rosen: Associate
+Claude Rosen: Senior Associate

-Claude is an Associate in the Financial Services department, where he works with the underwriting and portfolio management teams to support NFF’s Tailored Investment practice.
+Claude is a Senior Associate in the Financial Services department, where he works with the underwriting and portfolio management teams to support NFF’s Tailored Investment practice.
 Prior to joining NFF in 2015, Claude held operations and finance roles at a variety of nonprofits in New York City.
 He was the Director of Operations & Finance at The Future Project, an organization in the education space, and co-founded Compost For Brooklyn, a community garden and composting project.
 Claude received his MBA from Cornell University, with a concentration in Sustainable Global Enterprise and Finance.
 Additionally, he earned his BFA in Piano Performance from The New School for Jazz & Contemporary Music, and remains active performing and recording throughout New York City.

-Margaret Ross-Martin is the Pay for Success Finance & Operations Analyst with NFF’s Operations team.
+Margaret Ross-Martin is the Pay for Success Finance & Operations Associate with NFF’s Operations team.
 In this capacity, she is responsible for supporting financial compliance, reporting, and operations for a federal grant and the related portfolio of federal sub-grants.
 Before joining the NFF team, Margaret worked as political consultant for Sabiston Consultants – a government relations and public affairs firm in New Orleans.
 At Sabiston, Margaret managed local and statewide political campaigns and consulted with a diverse range of corporate, non-profit, and municipal clients committed to rebuilding and protecting the Gulf Coast post-Katrina.
 Margaret received her B.A. in Politics from Whitman College in 2012.

-Ariana Sainez: Associate, Human Capital
+Ariana Sainez: Senior Associate, Human Capital

-Ariana is Associate of Human Capital at Nonprofit Finance Fund.
+Ariana is Senior Associate of Human Capital at Nonprofit Finance Fund.
 She is responsible for supporting benefits administration, performance management and professional development opportunities as well as managing recruitment, data collection, payroll and staff on-boarding and off-boarding.
 Previous to NFF, she worked 3 years at a healthcare services start-up based in San Francisco on human resources administration, managing physician credentialing and supporting first time expansion across the United States.
-Prior to finding her path in the human resources realm she attended The Fashion Institute of Merchandise & Development in San Francisco and obtained an Associate of Arts Degree in Merchandise Product Development.
+Prior to finding her path in the human resources realm she attended The Fashion Institute of Design & Merchandising in San Francisco and obtained an Associate of Arts Degree in Merchandise Product Development.

-David Streim: Associate Director, Investment Underwriting
+David Streim: Director, Investment Underwriting

 David is an Investment Underwriter in NFF's Financial Services department, responsible for underwriting and structuring loans to finance a variety of client needs, including working capital, equipment, real estate acquisition, construction, and leasehold improvements.
 In addition to his role in the organization's core lending activities, David is also the lead underwriter for NFF's Pay for Success investing.
 Before joining NFF in 2014, he was the Portfolio Manager at Opportunity Finance Network, underwriting and monitoring loans to CDFIs around the country to help capitalize their lending programs.
 David previously worked for the Philadelphia Industrial Development Corporation and U3 Ventures, is an adjunct professor at the University of Pennsylvania, and serves as Treasurer of the Board of the Mayor's Fund for Philadelphia.
 He received a BA from Vassar College and a Masters in City Planning from the University of Pennsylvania.